 Biological Characteristics: This specie prefers warm climate area with an annual average temperature of 22~25 Deg C, aging trees not observed cold damage at low temperature 0~5 Deg C. Grows vigorously at the area with average annual rainfall above 1700 mm, relative humidity above 80%.
 The Largeleaf Cassia is a semi-yin plant, young plants prefer yin and shading, the aging plants prefer yang and sunny days.
 Soil requirements are deep soil, loose texture, acidic red, yellow loam, lean and thin layer, or perennial drought, poor drainage of the clay should not be planted.

-Ecological environment: In China, it majorly grows or cultivated in provinces Guangxi province and other areas of tropical and subtropical regions of China and outside China, it majorly grows or is cultivated in some areas of south-east Asia, where it grows naturally since ancient or cultivated.
+Ecological environment: The plant grows in Guangxi province and other areas of tropical and subtropical regions of China, it also majorly grows in some areas of south-east Asia, where it grows naturally since ancient or cultivated.